roundcube/roundcubemail/plugins/markmirror/README.md

 Run `npm clean-install && npm run build` to produce the minified Javascript and CSS files required to run.

-To enable this editor, add `'markmirror'` to the list of plugins in your `config.inc.php`.
+To enable this editor, add `'markdown_editor'` to the list of plugins in your `config.inc.php`.

 There is no configuration.